danhosanee/todoist-pipeline/README.md

 - Set up a pipeline to persist completed items from Todoist within the AWS environment

-- Data to be loaded on a weekly basis via AWS Lambda
+- Data to be loaded on a weekly basis via AWS Lambda + AWS Eventbridge Scheduler

-- TBD: Persist data either within S3, Aurora
+- Persist data either within S3

 ### To Do: